XIVStats/XIVStats-Gatherer-Java/README.md

     - A simple per-character result log to enable tracking of progress
     - _Note: As characters are threaded, there is no guarantee the characters will be presented in this log in sequential order_

-Logs are currently overwritten with each run, so in the even you wish to save a log file, please re-name or copy the desired file for later review.
+Logs are currently overwritten with each run, so in the event you wish to save a log file, please re-name or copy the desired file for later review.

 ## Bugs and feature requests